icoder-new/brainfuck/README.md

 # Brainf#ck

 ## About
 Simple interpreter brainfuck on C++!
-Work for all OS.
+Work on any OS.
 Tested on Windows and on [Linux](https://github.com/torvalds/linux), too!
 Never tested on MacOS/Darwin! =(!